-Art involves self-expression and personal growth.
+Focusing on painting, drawing, illustration and printmaking, this subject will allow students to learn new skills and build on those already known.
 In the world today creative people are needed in a wide range of areas.
-This subject allows students to be inventive creative, and develop skills using a wide range of media.
+This subject allows students to be inventive, creative, and develop skills using a wide range of 2D media.
 It enables them to work imaginatively with their hands and minds in a studio situation, and gain confidence using many different art processes.
-It enables students to visit art galleries and appreciate art in the world around them.